 Treat yourself to a nice fish and chips meal afterward in the harbor.

-Directions: By car, you can get to Howth Harbor by following the directions in this link.
+Directions from Dublin City Center by Public Transport: Take the DART train.
 Train schedules from Dublin to Howth can be found on the Irish Rail website.

 This thoroughbred horse breeding facility in County Kildare is home to some of the most magnificent horses in the world and you can learn all about it at the stud farm there, famous for producing Minoru, the winner of the Epsom Derby in 1909.